spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 In the details section, you will be able to add a **name**, **provider**, [labels](../../concepts/stack/stack-settings.md#labels) and [description](../../concepts/stack/stack-settings.md#name-and-description).

 The name and provider will be inferred from your repository name if it follows the `terraform-<provider>-<name>` convention.
 However, if it can't be inferred or you want a custom name, you can specify them directly.
-The final module slug will then be based on the name and provider.
+The final module slug will then be based on the name and provider preceded by `terraform-` prefix, like this `terraform-<provider>-<name>`.

 #### Module Created